-At that time, Marin's political climate was pro-growth.
-The 503-acre dairy ranch, which is now part of ACR's 1,000-acre Martin Griffin Preserve, was already being subdivided for development.
+It was the early 1960s, and the political climate of Marin County was pro-growth.
+A 503-acre dairy ranch was being subdivided for development.
 The redwood grove where herons and egrets nest was to be logged.
-The lagoon where they feed was to be dredged and developed as a marina, and a 4-lane freeway was to be built between the nesting site and feeding ground.
+The lagoon where they feed was to be dredged and developed as a marina, and a four-lane freeway was to be built between the nesting site and feeding ground.

 The Bouverie Preserve

 David Bouverie, a London-architect-turned-Sonoma-County-landowner, cared deeply for his land and was enthusiastic about ACR's education programs.
 He wanted his property to be used to educate and inspire children to appreciate nature.
 The education programs that had taught thousands of schoolchildren at the Martin Griffin Preserve were duplicated at the Bouverie Preserve, and soon Bay Area students and trained Bouverie Docents were walking the trails and studying native plants and animals.

 When David passed away in 1994, ownership of the 500-acre Bouverie Preserve—known for its wildflowers, oak woodlands and creek canyon—was transferred to ACR in a planned giving arrangement.

 David's love of nature inspired the docents who continue in his footsteps and the thousands of schoolchildren and families who hike on his beloved land.

 With hundreds of acres successfully preserved in perpetuity in southern coastal Marin County, ACR leadership became interested in conserving land along Tomales Bay.
 Marty Griffin approached landowner Clifford Conly to discuss his property on the northeastern edge of the bay.
 Clifford became impressed with ACR's efforts to protect important tidelands along the bay, and a relationship began.